 1. Starting from Heatherdene car park, walk out of the same entrance you drove through and cross the road.
 Take a left and walk 500 metres to the big black gates at Ladybower Dam.

 4. At the first wooden gate, take the footpath straight ahead (which is actually slightly on the right) and continue uphill.
-Don’t take the footpath that’s 10 meters along on the right and leads downhill.
+Don’t take the footpath that’s 10 metres along on the right and leads downhill.

 5. After 150m, at the next footpath junction, take the footpath on the left.
 Walk through the wooden gate to the left of the large metal gate, and continue straight ahead.
 There will be a footpath on the left a little further along – ignore this.